 After dropping off my stuff and making the bed I went to the common bathroom and washing area (one story below my bedroom) to freshen up, and then joined the countless other hikers for dinner.
 There’s no real “menu” at these hostels – one has a choice of maybe 2-3 different meals.
 One is called the “hiker dinner” and is a real bargain (it is the mission of alpine clubs to enable people to hike and guarantee basic provisions at a very low price).

-Those dinners are usually really great because you get to meet people from all over the world and it’s a lot of fun to chat and exchange stories, but with the long drive in the morning and the first day of hiking down, I felt rather tired and soon went to bed.
-The little wooden chamber with its simple wooden walls did not exactly provide a lot of noise dampening and I could hear the guy next door snoring pretty soon – earplugs are an essential part of hiking equipment too. :)
+Those dinners are great because you get to meet people from all over the world and it’s a lot of fun to chat and exchange stories.
+With the long drive in the morning though and the first day of hiking at a high elevation, I felt rather tired and soon went to bed.
+The little wooden chamber with its simple wooden walls did not exactly provide a lot of noise dampening and I could hear the guy next door snoring pretty soon – earplugs are an essential part of hiking equipment too… :)